SASSA Grant Payments Dates 2026-Old Person, Disability Grant, Child Grant, R3,070 Grant

 Current Grant Amount

-The Disability Grant amount remains at R3070 per month as of December 2025.
+The Disability Grant amount remains at R3070 per month as of 2026.
 This amount is reviewed annually by the South African government, typically announced during the national budget speech in February, with adjustments taking effect in April if approved.

 Understanding the Disability Grant